Free cookie consent management tool by TermsFeed

 You need to start by checking your credit report.
 It’s important to identify any errors that could be harming your credit score.

-TWO – Settling Your CCJ
+2) Settling Your CCJ

 Next, focus on settling your CCJ if it’s still outstanding.
 A satisfied CCJ is understandably more favourable in lenders’ eyes.